jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-51.md

 and just this the epic or dramatic poet achieves with the Idea of man.
 Unfolding and rendering distinct the Idea expressing itself in the object of every art, the Idea of the will which objectifies itself at each grade, is the common end of all the arts.

+The life
-The life of man, as it shows itself for the most part in the real world, is 330 The World As Will And Idea (Vol. 1 of 3) like the water, as it is generally seen in the pond and the river;
+of man, as it shows itself for the most part in the real world, is like the water, as it is generally seen in the pond and the river;
 but in the epic, the romance, the tragedy, selected characters are placed in those circumstances in which all their special qualities unfold themselves, the depths of the human heart are revealed,